SevillaR/aire/README.md

 A project from [SevillaR](http://sevillarusers.wordpress.com).

 This package can download and retrieve daily data on air quality in Andalusia (Spain), from any of the stations maintained by 'Consejeria de Medio Ambiente' (http://bit.ly/airedata).
-The data are formatted so that they can be directly analysed with the [openair](https://cran.r-project.org/web/packages/openair/index.html) package.
-Note these data are collected automatically, and not validated.
+The data are formatted to be directly analysed with the [openair](https://cran.r-project.org/web/packages/openair/index.html) package.
+Note these data are collected automatically and *not validated*.
 Check out Consejeria de Medio Ambiente website for monthly and annual reports based on validated data.

 ## Installation